Guide for Authors

 Etienne C. Hirsch, Institut National de la Santé et de la Recherche Médicale, Unité Mixte de Recherche S975, Paris, France; firstname.lastname@example.org

-It is the authors' decision as to whether or not to indicate that a set of referee's reports should be forwarded from the first journal to Neuroscience.
+It is the authors' decision as to whether or not to indicate that a set of referee's reports should be forwarded from the first journal to Neuroscience .
 If an author does not wish for this to happen, the manuscript can be submitted to Neuroscience without reference to the previous submission.
 No information will be exchanged between journals except at the request of authors.
-However, if the original referees' reports suggested that the paper is of high quality, but not suitable for the first journal, then it will often be to an author's advantage to indicate that referees' reports should be made available.Authors should revise the original submission in accordance with the first journal's set of referee reports, reformat the paper to Neuroscience specification and submit the paper to Neuroscience with a covering letter describing the changes that have been made, and informing the Editors that they are happy for referees' reports to be forwarded from the first Consortium journal.
-Authors will be asked upon submission to Neuroscience the title of the first journal submitted to and the manuscript ID that was given by that journal.
-The editorial office of Neuroscience will request the referees' reports from the first journal.
+However, if the original referees' reports suggested that the paper is of high quality, but not suitable for the first journal, then it will often be to an author's advantage to indicate that referees' reports should be made available.Authors should revise the original submission in accordance with the first journal's set of referee reports, reformat the paper to Neuroscience's specification and submit the paper to Neuroscience with a covering letter describing the changes that have been made, and informing the Editors that the authors will ask for the referee's reports to be forwarded from the first Consortium journal.
+The authors then must contact the first journal, and ask that reviews be forwarded, indicating they have submitted to Neuroscience, and providing the new manuscript ID number.

 The Editors of Neuroscience will use forwarded referees' reports at their discretion.
 The Editors may use the reports directly to make a decision, or they may request further reviews if they feel such are necessary.Visit http://nprc.incf.org for a list of Consortium journals, as well as further information on the scheme.